 - The Nature Conservancy's Great Egret Marsh Preserve and Kitty Todd Preserve, along with other natural areas it's helped to protect, like Dupont Marsh, Irwin Prairie, Putnam Marsh, and Pickerel Creek Wildlife Area, offer visitors the opportunity to explore unique shoreline habitats and the migrants that inhabit them.

-The Nature Conservancy is part of the Biggest Week in American Birding, a 10-day festival (May 8-17, 2015) hosted by the Black Swamp Bird Observatory.
+- The Nature Conservancy is part of the Biggest Week in American Birding, a 10-day festival in May hosted by the Black Swamp Bird Observatory.
 This festival celebrates birding and features many workshops, tours and presentations.
 Register, get the guide & get ready for birding in the spring in Northwest Ohio.